 Direct Sellers

-Direct sellers are companies that sell directly to the end consumer without any intermediaries.
+Direct sellers are companies selling directly to the end consumer without intermediaries.
 These companies often have a sales force that works on commission and sells products door-to-door or through home parties.
 Examples of direct sellers include Avon, Mary Kay, and Tupperware.

 Online Intermediaries

-Online intermediaries are companies that facilitate transactions between buyers and sellers on their platform.
+Online intermediaries facilitate transactions between buyers and sellers on their platforms.
 These companies make money by charging a commission or a transaction fee.
 Examples of online intermediaries include Amazon, eBay, and Airbnb.

 Advertising-based